This role requires candidates to have a track record of successfully managing people and running large complex projects.

 PERSONAL SUMMARY

-Right now, she would like to join a company that fundamentally believes in the importance to its staff to have a safe, secure, and well-paid job.
+Right now, she would like to join a company that fundamentally believes in the importance of paying it’s staff a project managers salary that is above the national average.

 CAREER HISTORY